BlogStrategy

 3. Branded web mentions

-Branded web mentions — references to your brand or domain by name across third-party publications, with or without a hyperlink — are the strongest single predictor of AI citation rate across platforms.
+Branded web mentions (references to your brand or domain by name across third-party publications, with or without a hyperlink) are the strongest single predictor of AI citation rate across platforms.
 The Ahrefs 0.664 correlation exceeds backlinks (0.218), domain rating, and organic traffic as predictors.

 Building branded mentions requires digital PR: being quoted as an expert source in industry publications, having your research cited by other writers, securing brand mentions in round-up articles.
-The goal is to appear by name in text that AI systems train on and retrieve from — not just to acquire hyperlinks.
+The goal is to appear by name in text that AI systems train on and retrieve from, not just to acquire hyperlinks.

 4. Content freshness

-ChatGPT with browsing enabled weights recent content more heavily.
-Amsive analysis found 50% of AI-cited content is under 13 weeks old.
-BetterAISearch's own freshness decay calibration, which is based on this and corroborating data, gives full weight to content under 3 months old and discounts content over 18 months by 60%.
+BetterAISearch's own freshness decay calibration, based on this and corroborating data, gives full weight to content under 3 months old and discounts content over 18 months by 60%.

-Practically: every key page on your site should have a visible, accurate last-updated date.
-Updating with new data or revised findings — even minor additions — resets the freshness signal.
-Stale content on active topics is a direct citation liability.
+Updating with new data or revised findings, even minor additions, resets the freshness signal — stale content on active topics is a direct citation liability.

 5. Specific, sourced claims

-ChatGPT is optimised to produce accurate responses.
-It prefers sources whose claims can be verified against its training corpus.
 Content with specific numbers, named studies, documented methodology, and properly attributed quotes gives ChatGPT more confidence that it can cite you accurately without hallucinating details.

 Generic advice ("content should be high quality") creates no extractable evidence for ChatGPT to work with.
 Specific claims ("AirOps found 815,484 pages; 500 to 2,000 words outperformed") give the model something concrete to cite and verify.